bonyuta0204/New250/EssayOutline.md

 + Recommendations for future activity by DFID to maximize the contribution of Diaspora to development and poverty reduction

 	The first is that DFID and other donors invest heavily in a stronger knowledge base for policy making through research, analysis and rigorous evaluation of Diaspora involvement in development and its impact on poverty.**For the donor country**, this paper suggest that **it should promote the effectiveness of diasporas by policy intervene.**
-	>offered by G. Scheffer: ÅgModern Diasporas are ethnic minority groups of migrant origins residing and acting in host countries but maintaining strong sentimental and material links with their countries of origin?
-Their homelands.Åh
+	>offered by G. Scheffer: ÔøΩgModern Diasporas are ethnic minority groups of migrant origins residing and acting in host countries but maintaining strong sentimental and material links with their countries of origin?
+Their homelands.ÔøΩh

 Diaspora based development efforts are powerful development resource but they are not a substitute for donor resources.